Orange County School Sexual Abuse Attorney

 Sexual abuse of a child is a crime under the California Penal Code.
 Anyone age 18 or older who has sexual contact with anyone under age 18 commits an unlawful sex act.

-The bigger the age difference between the adult and the child, the harsher the penalties become.
+The greater the age difference between the adult and the child, the harsher the penalties become.
 Penalties may include fines and imprisonment.

 California Civil Law

-Regardless of whether the State of California criminally prosecuted the sexual abuser, you can file a civil lawsuit.
-In fact, it’s easier to hold a sex abuser civilly liable than it is to find them criminally guilty because civil courts require a lower burden of proof.
+Regardless of whether the State of California criminally prosecuted the sexual abuser, you may still be able to file a civil lawsuit against the abuser or institution that failed to protect you..
+In fact, it’s easier to hold a wrongdoer civilly responsible for misconduct than it is to find them criminally guilty because civil courts require a lower burden of proof.

-California civil law allows you to file a lawsuit against the sexual abuser and those who enabled the abuse, which often includes the school and or school district.
+California civil law allows you to file a lawsuit against the sexual abuser and those who enabled the abuse, which often includes the school staff member, the school, and/or school district.

-In a lawsuit, you can seek damages for medical bills, counseling fees, and emotional harm.
-Settlement negotiations give you the ability to request any provision that may help you heal or protect others.
+In a civil lawsuit, you can seek damages for medical bills, counseling fees, and emotional harm.
+Settlement negotiations may also give you the ability to request any special provision that may help you heal or protect others.

 For instance, in addition to monetary compensation, you might request that the school or school district improve its policies or procedures to prevent future abuse.
 You might also request funding for an awareness campaign or a public apology.

-Children who were sexually abused can file a lawsuit until the later of these dates:
+Children who were sexually abused can file a civil lawsuit until the later of these dates:

-This long statute of limitations and “look back window” means that even if you were sexually abused decades ago, you still might be able to file a sexual abuse lawsuit.
+This long statute of limitations means that even if you were sexually abused decades ago, you still might be able to file a sexual abuse lawsuit.

 Title IX